 - mandated per capita daily limits since the last drought.

-Because supply and demand varies over time, we focus on estimating raw water values – regardless of the end use – by decade until the end of the 21st century.
-To account for uncertainty with respect to future climate conditions, we evaluate water supply from the San Bernardino National Forest under 28 different possible climates.
-We then forecast water demand in each decade accounting for population, water rate changes, and assume per capita limits will be enforced as mandated under AB 1668 and SB 606.
+Since supply and demand conditions will vary over time, we estimate the value of raw water – regardless of the end use – by decade until the end of the 21st century.
+To account for uncertainty with respect to what climate conditions will be realized in the future, we evaluate water supply from the San Bernardino National Forest under 28 different possible climates.
+We then forecast water demand in each decade accounting for population, water rate changes, and we assume per capita limits will be enforced as mandated under AB 1668 and SB 606.

-The averages presented in Fig. 1 are based on economic values in each decade for each climate scenario.
-The trajectories of forecasted values for each climate scenario are illustrated in Figs. 2-4.
+The averages presented in Figure 1 are based on the economic values in each decade for each climate scenario.
+The trajectories of the forecasted values for each climate scenario are illustrated in Figures 2-4.
 Each reported climate scenario, or general circulation model (GCM), simulates representative pathway 4.5 (RCP 4.5), which is an overall framework that assumes globally high population growth, limited climate policy initiatives, and limited technological advances.
 We chose RCP 4.5 since it reflects the current limited state of global action with respect to climate change.

 These economic values reflect changes in economic welfare, and their trajectories vary widely, largely due to changes in the supply of water from San Bernardino National Forest, which in turn is determined by temperature, precipitation, and wildfires.
-Value peaks under the warm-wet GCM (Figure 2) in 2040, at about $98/HCF, but declines thereafter.
+The value reaches a peak under the warm-wet GCM (Figure 2) in 2040, at about $98/HCF, but declines thereafter.
 Under the hot-dry GCM (Figure 4), however, the economic value initially reaches $50/HCF in 2030, but then dramatically declines; it increases through the middle of the century, and is forecasted to be highest in 2080 at $204/HCF.
 Interestingly, the lowest value is $8/HCF in 2040, the decade with the highest value under a warm-wet GCM.

-We derive the ensemble mean by averaging values across all 28 GCMs.
-As shown in Fig. 3, the economic value of raw water initially drops from $2/HCF to $0.01/HCF, then jumps to about $8/HCF, but decreases and by the end of the century again approximates $2/HCF.
-Note once more that this is a value estimate for raw, untreated water, regardless of how it is used – either for habitat, municipal, industrial, or agricultural.
+We derive the ensemble mean by averaging the values across all 28 GCMs.
+As shown in Figure 3, the economic value of raw water initially drops from $2/HCF to $0.01/HCF, then jumps up to about $8/HCF, but then decreases and by the end of the century, to about $2/HCF; again, keep in mind this is the value of raw, untreated water, regardless of how it is used – either for habitat purposes, municipal, industrial, or agricultural.

-The most recent drought in California – from 2011 to 2017 – continues to linger in the public memory are droughts remain an ongoing concern for policy makers.
-Given these stressors to the supply of water in southern California and challenges associated with climate change, understanding welfare impacts of changes in the supply of water for downstream users may help public forest managers weigh actions that affect water supply and inform water retail agencies’ future investments.
+The most recent drought in California – from 2011 to 2017 – continues to linger in the public memory, with climate-related precipitation issues continuing to be an ongoing concern for policy makers.
+Given these stressors to the supply of water in southern California and challenges associated with climate change, understanding the welfare impacts of changes in the supply of water for downstream users may help public forest managers weigh actions that affect water supply and inform water retail agencies’ future investments.

-For example, suppose land managers pursue vegetation restoration projects over the next decade.
-Due to increased vegetation cover and corresponding evapotranspiration, we would expect a decrease in surface water flows by 250,000 HCF per year from 2030–2039 (just under 15 percent of the projected surplus from the ensemble mean in that decade).
+For example, suppose land managers plan to pursue vegetation restoration projects over the next decade that, due to increased vegetation cover and evapotranspiration, are expected to decrease expected surface water flows by 250,000 HCF per year over the 2030–2039 decade (just under 15 percent of the projected surplus from the ensemble mean in that decade).
 Given the effect on welfare of the supply shortage ($2/HCF based on the ensemble mean), managers could conclude that the benefits of the restoration project must exceed about $500,000, plus the cost of the restoration, to offset welfare losses due to reduced water supply ($2/HCF x 250,000 HCF).

 Water and its related services are among the most tangible benefits supplied by national forests in southern California, and its value will vary over the coming decades.
 Policy makers, industries, agriculture, residents, and consumers will better adapt, manage, and comprehensively weigh trade-offs of the associated price risks if they are armed with key information such as the long-term trend of the economic value of water.